 Aaron Rodgers – Butte Community College

-After throwing for 26 touchdowns in his lone season there, Rodgers transferred to UC Berkeley and has since carved out a Hall of Fame-worthy career with the Green Bay Packers.
+After throwing for 28 touchdowns and nearly 2,500 yards in his lone season there, Rodgers transferred to UC Berkeley and has since carved out a Hall of Fame-worthy career with the Green Bay Packers.

 Tyreek Hill – Garden City Community College

 Hill may now be one of the best wide receivers and playmakers in all of the NFL, but he’s faced a tough uphill battle to get to this point.
 Dealing with family issues, trouble in school, and crime has led Hill through a maze that is quite unique for a player of his level.

 Enrolling at Garden City out of high school due to poor grades in the classroom, Hill was an elite running back, while excelling in the passing game as well.
 He ran track for the school as well.

 A year at FBS school Oklahoma State was overshadowed by more off-the-field issues.
 Still, the coaches at West Alabama liked Hill enough as both a person and a football player to bring him onto their roster.
 Since college, Hill has starred for both the Kansas City Chiefs and Miami Dolphins, winning a Super Bowl with Kansas City in 2020.

 Now a star NFL playmaker, Kamara’s collegiate career looked promising when he enrolled at the University of Alabama.